 - Allowing for good air circulation between plants

-Some larger seeds, like radishes and parsnips, can be spaced at planting, but you don't always get 100% germination and you could wind up with spaces within your rows.
+Some larger seeds, like radishes and parsnips, can be spaced at planting, but you don't always get 100 percent germination and you could wind up with spaces within your rows.
 Some seeds may look large, like beets, but they are actually little clusters of seeds.
 Even if you optimally space these seeds when planting, it will still result in overcrowded seedlings.
-Some gardeners will crush the seed clusters into individual seeds and plant those, but that seems like more work to me than thinning the extra seedlings.
+Some gardeners will crush the seed clusters into individual seeds and plant those, but that seems like more work than thinning the extra seedlings.

 When to Thin Vegetable Seedlings

-- Seedlings are usually thinned once they have 1-2 sets of true leaves.
-Most will be 2-3 inches tall by then and easy enough to grasp and pull.
+Seedlings are usually thinned once they have one to two sets of true leaves.
+Most will be 2 to 3 inches tall by then and easy enough to grasp and pull.
 However pulling the unwanted seedlings often brings up all the neighboring seedlings, even the ones you wanted to leave growing.
-I find it easier to snip the extras at the soil line.
+It easier to snip the extras at the soil line.
 This also keeps them cleaner and ready to rinse and toss in a salad.

 If you prefer to pull your extra seedlings, thinning while the soil is damp will help you pull just the excess plants while leaving the ones you want to keep.
 It won't work every time, but it does make it easier to slip them out of the soil without turning up everything nearby.